OctopusDeploy/blog/blog/2022-q3/monoliths-vs-microservices/index.md

 A monolith is a singular executable software application.
 A monolith contains one codebase that defines the user interface, application logic, and database required to run an application.
 A monolithic application is built and maintained as a single, indivisible unit and is served from a central location.

 By contrast, a microservice architecture breaks down an application into smaller independent units.
-Microservices are connected to make the whole application through Application Programming Interfaces (API).
+Microservices are connected to make the whole application through Application Programming Interfaces (APIs).
 An API allows microservices to communicate with each other to execute a task.
-For example, a microservice sends data that is an input to a second microservice.
+For example, a microservice sends input data to a second microservice.
 The second microservice sends input data to several other microservices, and so on.

 Microservices are modularized.
 The components that make up a microservice architecture are built independently and only become associated with one another when required to create an application.
-A database component built as a microservice could be part of two different software applications through software reuse.
+A database component built as part of a microservice could be part of two different software applications through software reuse.

+The following diagram visualizes the differences between monoliths and microservices.

 ## Diagram
 <!-- Placeholder Image, get design to create a Octopus Image -->

 <!--![Monolith vs Microservices](monolith-vs-microservices.jpg "width=500") -->

-## Which one is better?
+## Which one is better for enterprise software applications?

 Monolithic software is the traditional way of building software applications and has predated microservices for many years.
 The advancement of cloud technologies, particularly containerization, has allowed microservices to become very popular in delivering software.
 A Google Trends search shows that microservices started to become popular after 2013.
 2013 was also when Docker (the leading containerization technology) was released.